R4255/socket-programming/README.md

 #the server calculate the file hash
 #and then server matches both the hash
 #we will be using the sha256 to calculate the hash here

+address family internet , it uses IPV4 to communicate
+#sock stream ->it is reliable , stream oriented connection